uNikhil-codes/uNikhil-codes/README.md

 <h2 align="left">Hi 👋!
-This is Nikhil and I'm a 1st year Engineering student , from Silicon city - Banglore</h2>
+This is Nikhil
+I'm a 1st year Engineering student from Silicon city - Banglore</h2>

 ###